-c) Credit Card
+Credit Card:

 We also have corporate Visa credit cards available for use up to a maximum limit of \$41 thousand in Canadian currency and US currency.
-At December 31, 2016, our Visa credit card liability was nil.
+At December 31, 2017, our Visa credit card liability was nil (2016- nil).

-d) Foreign Exchange Forward Contracts
+Foreign Exchange Forward Contracts:

 We may also enter foreign exchange forward contracts with RBC, up to a predetermined notional amount which varies based on the use of the above credit facilities.
+Refer to Note 9.